leanix/leanix-custom-reports/pathfinder/vtables/applicationcloudmaturityandadoption/README.md

-# Application Cloud Maturity & Adoption Report
+# Cloud Maturity & Adoption

-Shows a table outlining the applications' overall cloud adoption & maturity state grouped by their respective market memberships.
+Shows a table outlining the applications overall cloud adoption & maturity state grouped by their respective market memberships.

 ## Table of Contents